Vichy France: Jewish death toll

 In 1940, approximately 350,000 Jews lived in metropolitan France, less than half of them with French citizenship (the others being foreign, mostly exiles from Germany during the 1930s).
 About 200,000 of them, and the large majority of foreign Jews, resided in Paris and its outskirts.
 Among the 150,000 French Jews, about 30,000, generally native from Central Europe, had been naturalised French during the 1930s.
 Of the total, approximately 25,000 French Jews and 50,000 foreign Jews were deported.
 According to historian Robert Paxton, 76,000 Jews were deported and died in concentration and extermination camps.
 Including the Jews who died in concentration camps in France, this would have made for a total figure of 90,000 Jewish deaths (a quarter of the total Jewish population before the war, by his estimate).
 Paxton's numbers imply that 14,000 Jews died in French concentration camps, but the systematic census of Jewish deportees from France (citizens or not) drawn under Serge Klarsfeld concluded that 3,000 had died in French concentration camps and 1,000 more had been shot.
 Of the approximately 76,000 deported, 2,566 survived.
 The total thus reported is slightly below 77,500 dead (somewhat less than a quarter of the Jewish population in France in 1940).
 Over half of the Jews deported from France were from Paris, with the majority of these Parisian Jews being taken into custody by the Paris Police Prefecture rather than by the Germans.

 Proportionally, either number makes for a lower death toll than in some other countries (in the Netherlands, 75% of the Jewish population was murdered).
-This fact has been used as arguments by supporters of Vichy; according to Paxton, the figure would have been greatly lower if the "French state" had not willfully collaborated with Germany, which lacked staff for police activities.
+This fact has been used as arguments by supporters of Vichy; according to Paxton, the figure would have been greatly lower if the "French state" had not wilfully collaborated with Germany, which lacked staff for police activities.
 During the Vel' d'Hiv Roundup of July 1942, Laval ordered the deportation of children, against explicit German orders.
 Paxton pointed out that if the total number of victims had not been higher, it was due to the shortage in wagons, the resistance of the civilian population, and deportation in other countries (notably in Italy).